 Add details after the larger shapes; things like knots, knot holes, and the larger grain patterns.
 The things that make the piece of wood you’re drawing unique.

 Make sure to indicate where the major shadows and highlights fall in the wood grain.
-It’s all too easy to lose sight of them when shading, and once you’ve shaded over a highlight, it’s difficult to restore it.
+It’s all too easy to lose sight of them when shading, and once you’ve shaded over a highlight, it’s difficult to restore it if you’re working on traditional paper.

 Draw Strong Values to Catch the Eye of Viewers

 It doesn’t matter what method you use to draw the under drawing.
-Use just one or two colors to develop the light and dark values, then glaze color to finish.
+Use just one or two colors to develop the light and dark values, then glaze color to finish, or start with all the local colors and gradually build them up.

 Follow these basic suggestions and you’ll soon be drawing realistic wood grain—and anything else.